July 24, 2018, Israel

 While there is value to personal experience it does not make one an expert nor are such encounters necessary in my point of view to becoming an expert.

 A history expert did not live through the period of his expertise and even if he did it might not have helped, as it is a limited perspective.
-If we were to draw all our understanding of self defense from one or two "real" fights, what would we really know?
+An archologist did not live in the Broze age or Iron age, and yet we recognize their expertise.
+If we were to draw all our understanding of self-defense from one or two "real" fights, what would we really know?
 What would we really understand?

 I want the experience of many men and women.
 I want to analyze the information, understand patterns of behavior, understand the nature of violence.
 This is the recognized path to expertise in all fields.